SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: EMPIRICAL STUDY

 In \cref{sec:emp}, we show that avoiding this approximation enables Online SFBD to consistently outperform CC-based methods.
 Remarkably, it also achieves significantly lower computational cost.
 This is because Online SFBD reuses cached denoised samples throughout training, whereas CC-based methods generate them on demand -- requiring more samples per step for stability and making asynchronous denoising impractical.
 Moreover, CC-based methods typically enforce consistency between arbitrary time pairs, requiring multiple neural network forward passes per update.
 In contrast, Online SFBD matches the compute cost of a standard diffusion model, apart from denoised sample updates -- which can be performed asynchronously on separate GPUs.

-\section{Empirical study}
+\section{EMPIRICAL STUDY}

-In this section, we demonstrate the effectiveness of the Online SFBD algorithm.
-We begin by exploring its behaviour under various configurations to identify optimal settings.
-Our ablation studies support the theoretical analysis and provide practical guidance for applying Online SFBD.
-Leveraging these findings, we benchmark Online SFBD and show that it consistently outperforms models trained on noisy data.
-Compared to standard SFBD, the online variant typically yields better or comparable results while \textit{avoiding the costly iterative finetuning and denoising steps} -- except in cases with very limited clean samples and severely corrupted sensitive data.
+In this section, we demonstrate the effectiveness of Online SFBD.
+We first study its behaviour under different configurations to identify practical settings, with ablation results supporting the theory and offering guidance for use.
+Building on these insights, we benchmark Online SFBD and show that it consistently outperforms models trained directly on noisy data.
+Compared to standard SFBD, the online variant achieves better results while eliminating costly iterative finetuning and denoising.

-\textbf{Datasets and evaluation metrics.} We conduct experiments on CIFAR-10~\citep{Krizhevsky2009} and CelebA~\citep{LiuGL2022}, using image resolutions of $32 \times 32$ and $64 \times 64$, respectively.
+\textbf{Datasets and Evaluation Metrics.} We conduct experiments on CIFAR-10~\citep{Krizhevsky2009} and CelebA~\citep{LiuGL2022}, using image resolutions of $32 \times 32$ and $64 \times 64$, respectively.
 CIFAR-10 contains 50,000 training and 10,000 test images across 10 classes.
 CelebA includes 162,770 training, 19,867 validation, and 19,962 test images; we use the preprocessed version from the official DDIM repository~\citep{SongME2021}.
 Corrupted images are generated by adding independent Gaussian noise with standard deviation $\sigma$ to each pixel after rescaling to $[-1, 1]$.
 Notably, only one noisy counterpart is generated per clean image.

 Image quality is evaluated using Fréchet Inception Distance (FID), computed between the reference dataset and 50,000 model-generated samples.
 Generated image samples are shown in \cref{appx:sample_results}.